What is CNC machining?

 When machining starts, the cutting tool makes contact with the workpiece, cutting away layers of material.
 The tool and/or workpiece is moved and/or rapidly rotated according to the G-Code instructions so that cuts are made in exactly the right places until the part is finished.

-CNC mills have rotating cutting tools that are moved to different areas of the workpiece to make cuts and can be used to make many different pats.
+- CNC mills have rotating cutting tools that are moved to different areas of the workpiece to make cuts and can be used to make many different pats.
 CNC lathes work the other way, rotating the workpiece against a stationary cutting tool, and are used to make cylindrical parts.

-CNC routers are similar to CNC mills, but have less power and cannot cut the hardest materials.
+- CNC routers are similar to CNC mills, but have less power and cannot cut the hardest materials.
 They can, however, be faster than CNC mills.

-EDM uses electrical discharges (sparks) instead of a sharp cutting tool to cut material.
+- EDM uses electrical discharges (sparks) instead of a sharp cutting tool to cut material.
 No physical contact is made between the tool and the workpiece.

 CNC machines are often defined by their number of axes.
-More axes mean they can move their tool and/or workpiece in a greater number of ways, giving greater cutting flexibility and the ability to make more complex parts in a shorter time.
+More axes mean they can move their tool and/or workpiece in a greater number of ways, giving greater cutting flexibility and the ability to make more complicated parts in a shorter time.